 Our global human population was estimated to reach 6 billion on today’s date in 1999.
 Eleven years later, in 2011, Earth had gained another billion people.
 Today – October 12, 2019 – it stands at about 7.7 billion, according to United Nations estimates.

-On October 6, 1995, astronomers announced the discovery of the first planet in orbit around a distant sunlike star.
-This planet is designated as 51 Pegasi b, and it’s what’s known today as a hot Jupiter.
+On October 6, 1995, astronomers Michel Mayor and Didier Queloz announced the momentous discovery of the 1st planet in orbit around a distant sunlike star.
+51 Pegasi b has about half the mass of Jupiter.
+It orbits a star not unlike our sun.